Lobsang and team

 - Kim and Brody Wilcox, Stok Kangri and Markha

 Lobsang has been the mainstay of our India treks since 2000, usually organizing and guiding but often also cooking for small groups, and also guiding our private groups.
-We like to work with the same regular crew although that is not always possible.
-Raj is our usual cook, stirring up dishes with quiet dedication.
-Ram Lal and his horse team are simply the best in the land and the reason we can run the craziest exploratory treks there are.
+We like to work with the same regular crew although we have cycled through a few cooks.
+Ram Lal and his horse-mule team are simply the best in the land and the reason we can run the wildest exploratory treks.

-Glorious 2001 memories; Lobsang (still works with us), Tenpa (Temba; after many years with us is now in Switzerland), Sherap (Tsarap who still comes along, and works with Kim) and Punchok (Phuntsok now working with Luke)
+Glorious 2001 memories; Lobsang (still works with us), Tenpa (Temba; after many years with us is now in Switzerland), Sherap (Tsarap who still comes along, and works with Kim) and Punchok (Phuntsok now working with Luke and occasionally for us too)

 Trekkers say